Gov. Wolf Expands Voter Registration Access for Eligible Pennsylvanians

 Governor Wolf was joined by secretaries and representatives of the newly designated agencies, as well as voting-rights advocates from across the commonwealth.

 “With 1.7 million Pennsylvanians who are eligible to vote but are not yet registered, it will be no small task to reach those individuals before the November election,” Acting Secretary of State Leigh M. Chapman said.
-“I thank this administration for recognizing that by collaborating with our state and federal partners to make that effort possible.”
+“I thank this administration for recognizing that by collaborating with our state and federal partners, we make that effort possible.”

 Under the new order, the VRDAs must make available to their clients and customers critical voter education materials, including an official voter registration mail application that is not specific to any county election office, an accompanying non-postage-paid envelope and instructions explaining where the completed voter registration application should be sent.
 They must also display nonpartisan signs or posters in highly visible areas to indicate that official voter registration materials are available on site.